notnullgames/gpi-demo/README.md

 I followed the instructions [here](http://wagnerstechtalk.com/gpi-quick-setup/) to install [retropie](https://retropie.org.uk/) and the [gpi patches](http://download.retroflag.com/Products/GPi_Case/GPi_Case_patch.zip).

-After that I went into the menu and installed the optional "love package" then put a test love-file in `/home/pi/RetroPie/roms/love`.
+After that I went into the menu and installed the optional "love" package, then put a test love-file in `/home/pi/RetroPie/roms/love`.

 ## usage